jehna/ga-lite/README.md

 Analytics' official JS library to track your site if you want to achieve 100/100 in Google PageSpeed Insights.

-This happens, because Google Analytics' official JS library is has a cache header of the length of 2 hours.
+This happens, because Google Analytics' official JS library has a cache header with the length of 2 hours.
 As PageSpeed Insights forces longer cache times, a custom GA library is practically the only way to achieve 100/100 points.

 This project also makes it possible to: